twinfoundation/identity/CONTRIBUTING.md

 - release
 - chore

+## PR Naming

+When creating a PR from a branch the name of the PR should follow the same convention as the commit naming.

 ## Commit Naming

+All commits messages should be of the format `prefix: <message>`.
+The prefixes should be one of the following:

 All commits messages should be of the format `prefix: <message>`.
 The prefixes should be one of the following: